bobllor/macdeploy/README.md

 - If the delimiter is omitted, then the deployment will attempt to install without checking for previous installs.

-## Distributable Directory
+## Zipping

-The `dist` directory holds all files that are expected to be downloaded over to the client device.
+The files that are to be *zipped* are located inside the `dist` directory.
-This includes the **packages** directory, `pkg-files`.
+Any files that are to be unzipped on the client are placed in this directory.

-The *ZIP file* and binaries are placed in this location as well.
+The ZIP file is created inside this directory as well.

-All files that does not end in `.zip` will be compressed into a ZIP file, where the distribution can occur.
+All files that does not end in `.zip` will be compressed into a ZIP file.
+Do not include ZIP files inside the directory, or it will be ignored upon zipping.

-Any packages that need to be installed on a device is placed in the `pkg-files` located in the directory.
+Any packages that need to be installed on a device must be placed in the `pkg-files` located in the directory.

 ## Logging